-Unlike any of Indonesia’s tourism attractions that go easy with garbage, it’s a big no-no here.
-Once visitors step to the check-in post, the Rangers will warn them about littering.
+Unlike any of Indonesia’s tourist attractions that go easy with garbage, it’s a big no-no here.
+Once visitors step into the check-in post, the Rangers will warn them about littering.
 If they leave just one object, like an empty plastic bottle, they will be charged.
 The fine for one item is Rp 100,000—it effectively prevents everyone from littering.

 Three Colors Beach Facilities

 Visitors must go with a guide all the time for safety reasons.
-One guide costs Rp 100,000 per ten tourists—every ten people pay Rp 10,000.
-Other than providing camping and outdoor gears, the officials also rent snorkels, goggles, and fins.
-Swimmers have to pay only Rp 15,000 for each of the items.
+One guide costs Rp 100.000 per ten tourists—every ten people pay Rp 10.000.
+Other than providing camping and outdoor gear, the officials also rent snorkels, goggles, and fins.
+Swimmers have to pay only Rp 20.000 for each of the items.
 It is mandatory to wear a life vest when snorkeling to prevent anyone from drowning.

 How to Get To Three Colors Beach Malang